flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

     Unregisters a reinitialisation callback.

     :param callable callback: The callback to remove.
-    :return bool: True if a callback was removed.
+    :return: True if a callback was removed.

 .. function:: callbacks.systemAddTickHandler(callback)